Burns and Scalds Minor Burns without blisters.

 Swallowed poisons

 Any non-food substance is a potential poison.
-Call the Poison Control immediately.
+Call Poison Control immediately.
 Do not induce vomiting except after professional advice.
 The Poison Center will give you further instructions.

 Fumes, Gases, or Smoke Get the victim into fresh air.
 Call 911 or the fire department.
 If the child is not breathing, start CPR and continue until help arrives.